killswitch-GUI/lterm/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/85266d6254694b50b76b03a4cffd73d9)](https://www.codacy.com/app/iamfree2009/lterm?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=killswitch-GUI/lterm&amp;utm_campaign=Badge_Grade)

 # lterm
 lterm is a small script built to install a bash hook for full terminal logging.
+I use this on Red Team engagments to track down and log issues.
+This is very helpful for backup of crictical data you may lose do to powerloss etc.

 ## Install lterm